Colne High Street

 Colne still has all those unique services and shops that you won’t find on many high streets – from key cutting and shoe repairs, musical instruments, to a local bookstore, tabacconist and old fashion sweet shop.
 Colne’s steep curves and unique landscape help define an area that has a very distinct feel and is a shopping hub for locals from the surrounding areas who go about their daily lives grabbing fresh fruit and veg from the greengrocers, stopping at the local butchers, getting a haircut at the local barber and being pulled in by the smells of freshly cooked Artisan bread from Deerstones Bakery.

-As you continue to down Albert Road and venture off into the side streets, you will find even more independent businesses selling everything for house and home, bridalwear, a florist, party shop, clothing, Upholstery and Soft Furnishings and more.
+As you continue to down Albert Road and venture off into the side streets, you will find even more independent businesses selling everything for house and home, bridalwear, a florist, party shop, clothing, Upholstery and Soft Furnishings and much more.
 It might be a longer stretch of the town but all within walking distance.
-It is perfect to mooch from shop to shop and you can easily spend an afternoon, if not a whole day here.
+It’s perfect to mooch from shop to shop and you can easily spend an afternoon, if not a whole day here.

 Come to Colne For Home & Interiors